 When can I use pain medicines?

-If pain lasts longer than a few days without much relief, or you notice you are in more pain than usual, see your doctor.
+If pain lasts longer than a few days without much relief, or you are in more pain than usual, see your doctor.
 It’s better to get relief early rather than allowing it to get worse.
 This makes it easier to control and means you are likely to have less pain overall.

 There is no need to save pain medicines until your pain is severe.
 Severe pain can cause anxiety and difficulty sleeping.
 These things can make the pain feel worse and harder to control.